Benchmarking quantum devices beyond classical capabilities: Introduction

-\rd{This work is organized as follows: In Sec.~\ref{sec:benchmarking} we review the Quantum Volume benchmark and discuss its limitations arising from the need for expensive classical simulation.
-In Sec.~\ref{sec:parity} we introduce parity-preserving variants of the test, including the double-parity benchmark, and analyze their robustness to realistic noise mechanisms.
-Section~\ref{sec:case-study} presents a detailed case study of heavy-output frequency decay for the IBM Brisbane processor, illustrating the practical behavior of the different benchmarks.
-Finally In Sec.~\ref{sec:conclusions} we summarize our findings and comment on the implications for benchmarking near-term quantum devices beyond the reach of classical simulation.}
+\rd{This work is organized as follows: In Section~\ref{sec:benchmarking} we review the Quantum Volume benchmark and discuss its limitations arising from the need for expensive classical simulation.
+In Section~\ref{sec:parity} we introduce parity-preserving \bl{modifications} of the QV test and analyze their robustness to realistic noise mechanisms.
+Section~\ref{sec:case-study} presents a detailed case study of heavy-output frequency decay for the IBM Brisbane processor, illustrating the practical behavior of different benchmarks.} \bl{Section~\ref{sec:etimating} presents an alternative application of parity-preserving circuits as a tool for \blu{estimating the} heavy output frequency in the standard QV test for certain noise models.
+Next, in Section \ref{sec:bench_discuss}, we discuss the problem of quantum benchmarks and place our results in the context of alternative propositions.} \rd{Finally, in Sec.~\ref{sec:conclusions}, we summarize our findings and comment on the implications for benchmarking near-term quantum devices beyond the reach of classical simulation.}